lasse8290/aau-p4-compiler/readme.md

 **Step 3:**
 To flash the file you may either use the pio cli to flash or altertivly open the pioBuild folder with vscode and the pio plugin.

-To run in a simulator automaticly `-w <wokwi_url>` can be used, recomended url to use with test is https://wokwi.com/projects/new/esp32
+To run in a simulator automatically `-rw <wokwi_url>` can be used, recomended url to use with test is https://wokwi.com/projects/new/esp32

 ### System Requirements